 You know, this would be a good time to announce something.

-And the Rush Revere web page is actually a portal at the 2ifbyT.com web page.
+And the Rush Revere webpage is actually a portal at the 2ifbyt.com webpage.

-But it's it's a well-known fact that we are huge supporters of the Marine Corps Law Enforcement Foundation.
+But it's a well-known fact that we are huge supporters of the Marine Corps Law Enforcement Foundation.

-And you know the deal about uh the T and the relationship, but we're also now expanding that here to the Rush Revere website.
+And you know the deal about the T and the relationship, but we're also now expanding that here to the Rush Revere website.

-And it's here's how you saw it works.
+And here's how it works.

-It's real simple, and you don't have to do anything really, except visit a website.
+It's real simple, and you don't have to do anything, really, except visit a website.

-In honor of what we believe to be the best military in the world.
+In honor of what we believe to be the best military in the world, and in honor of Memorial Day,

-And in honor of Memorial Day, Catherine and I have decided to donate one dollar to the Marine Corps Law Enforcement Foundation for every new person who signs up for the exclusive messages at uh the the Rush Revere Adventures or Rush Revere website, which is part of two of two if by tea.com.
+Catherine and I have decided to donate $1 to the Marine Corps Law Enforcement Foundation for every new person who signs up for the exclusive messages at the Rush Revere Adventures or Rush Revere website, which is part of 2FBT.com.

-It's like a little newsletter.
+It's sort of like a little newsletter.

-Uh Rush Revere's Liberty Gazette.
+Rush Revere's Liberty Gazette.

-And it's called exclusive messages.
+And it's called Exclusive Messages.

 You don't have to donate anything.

-And it's not asking you to.
+And not asking you to.

 There's no mechanism for you to do that.

-Today, we will donate a dollar to the Marine Corps Law Enforcement Foundation.
+And for every new signatory, everybody knew who signs up today, we will donate a dollar to the Marine Corps Law Enforcement Foundation.

-Now, obviously there's a method to our madness here.
+Now, obviously, there's a method to our madness here.

-And it's it's good.
+And it's good.

-I mean, I'm looking right, there's a picture of Catherine and I last year, about this time.
+I mean, I'm looking right, and there's a picture of Catherine and I last year, about this time.

-We went to the American cemetery, and there's a picture of us sitting on a bench there.
+We went to the American Cemetery, and there's a picture of us sitting on a bench there.

 It's the most solemn place.